 Bevan et al.~\cite{Bevan-Cheon-Kitaev} presented a hierarchy related to the Fishburn numbers (see \cite[Fig.~12]{Bevan-Cheon-Kitaev}), and in relation to this hierarchy, they stated the problem of describing a subset of Stoimenow matchings that are counted by the Catalan numbers.
 Recall that the {\it $n$-th Catalan number} $C_n=\frac{1}{n+1}{2n\choose n}$ satisfies the recurrence relation

 with $C_0=1$.
 This sequence is recorded as A000108 in~\cite{OEIS}, and its g.f.\ is given by \( C(t)=\frac{1-\sqrt{1-4t}}{2t}=1+t+2t^2+5t^3+14t^4+42t^5+132t^6+\cdots. \) The Catalan numbers have already appeared in the literature in the context of matchings, specifically as so-called \emph{nonnesting matchings}~\cite{Stanley}, defined as matchings in which no two arcs ``nest'' over each other.
 Since Type~I and Type II arcs are specific cases of nesting arcs, we automatically obtain a solution to the problem posed by Bevan et al. \cite{Bevan-Cheon-Kitaev}, as the set of nonnesting matchings of a given length is a subset of Stoimenow matchings of the same length.
-However, in Theorem~\ref{thm-Catalan}, we obtain additional solutions to the problem by introducing forbidden patterns of length 4 (i.e., configurations of four arcs), with the ``nonnesting solution'' corresponding to the avoidance of a particular such pattern.
+However, in Theorem~\ref{thm-Catalan}, we obtain additional solutions to the problem by introducing forbidden patterns of length 4 (i.e., configurations of four arcs), with the ``nonnesting solution'' corresponding to the avoidance of a particular pattern.

-We say that a matching in \(\mathcal{M}_n\) contains a pattern given by a forbidden configuration if the resulting submatching, obtained by removing some arcs, is isomorphic to that pattern; otherwise the matching is said to \textit{avoid} the pattern.
+We say that a matching in \(\mathcal{M}_n\) contains a pattern if the resulting submatching, obtained by removing some arcs, is isomorphic to that pattern; otherwise the matching is said to \textit{avoid} the pattern.
 In this paper we introduce the following five forbidden configurations (patterns):\